How One Startup Turns At-Risk Entrepreneurs Into Superstars

-To start a new business, you need an idea, the time to execute against it, startup capital, and a network of family, friends and contacts who can help you get it off the ground.
-You also need to know some basics about how business are run, how the marketplace for your idea functions, and how to get professional help as needed.
+To start a new business, you need an idea, the time to execute it, startup capital and a network of family, friends and contacts who can help you get it off the ground.
+You also need to know some basics about how businesses are run, how the marketplace for your idea functions - and how to get professional help as needed.

 So, to help prevent budding entrepreneurs from falling through the cracks, the pair created the nonprofit organization UnBoundRVA.
 They worked with community organizations to identify five people in need who had a dream of starting something new.
 The UnBoundRVA team worked with them develop a business plan; connect with pro bono professionals, such as attorneys and marketers; and introduce them to advisors who would help them along the way.
 Then the nonprofit went one step further and found a way to bring in seed capital.

 By the summer of 2014, UnBoundRVA raised $70,000 of their $100,000 goal.
 It's used most of the money as collateral for business loans on behalf of five would-be entrepreneurs who, due to their backgrounds, were considered bad risks for such loans.
 As Mullens and Luck explained in a recent TEDx talk, because of this collateral, the bank they partnered with "didn't check credit scores, didn't check backgrounds [and] didn't dwell on their past."
 Instead, the bank invested in these people and their dreams — with a low-interest loan to boot.